IRISH AID

 • A shortage of quality seed is a major obstacle to food production for rural poor farmers in Malawi.

-By improving the access that farmers have to quality seed, Irish Aid is enabling Gorta-Self Help Africa to undertake work at community level to support farmers to have better access to good quality seed.
+By improving the access that farmers have to quality seed, Irish Aid is enabling Self Help Africa to undertake work at community level to support farmers to have better access to good quality seed.

 Zambia: Enhanced Livestock,